ShekharShwetank/RISC-V_RTL2GDSII/README.md

 Check [WEEK_2/assets](WEEK_2/assets/)
 ![Firmware_Data_Loading](WEEK_2/assets/Firmware_data_loading.png)

-These labs demonstrate correct BabySoC behavior through simulation and waveform analysis.
+These demonstrate correct BabySoC behavior through simulation and waveform analysis.

 ---

 ## 2. RTL Functional Simulation

-The first major goal was to verify the logical correctness of the RTL design.
+The first major goal is to verify the logical correctness of the RTL design.

 ### 2.1.
 Firmware Development
 To perform a meaningful test, a simple firmware was written in RISC-V assembly.
 This program writes a known value (`0xDEADBEEF`) to a specific memory address (`0x100`) and then halts.